15 things to do in Vancouver

 The Victorian architecture and cobbled streets make exploring on foot a photographer’s delight, while the restaurant scene is thriving.

-Must-see: The Steam Clock and the statue of Gassy Jack Deighton.
+The Steam Clock and the statue of Gassy Jack Deighton are popular photo opportunities in Vancouver.

 Sway and jump your way (depending on how well-behaved other visitors are) for 450 feet over the Capilano River some 230 feet below.